- Read this in:

 - possessing illegal drugs

-If a landlord thinks the tenant has done this, then the landlord may be able to end the lease with a 3-day notice.
+If a landlord thinks the tenant has done this or something similar, then the landlord may be able to end the lease with a 3-day notice.
 After that, the landlord can file an eviction case.
 If the problem was not caused by the tenant, the tenant may be able to keep the person who caused the problem away from the rental property.
 There are specific rules that have to be followed to use this "cure" option.
+A landlord cannot remove a tenant or threaten some harm if the tenant calls emergency services in an emergency.

 Other Lease Violations